Native American Pre-History

 Likely not complete…

-Year Explorer/ Sponsoring Landing/
+Year Explorer/ Sponsoring, Landing/

 Leader Country Colony